4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 The temple is home to Sri Lanka’s most important Buddhist relic, a tooth of the Buddha.

-The tooth is kept in a gold casket which means you don’t actually see the tooth, you have to just imagine it.
+The tooth is kept in a gold casket, which means you don’t actually see the tooth; you have just to imagine it.

 Sri Lanka itinerary | 4 week travel guide